naveen20306/Fall_detection_using_CNN/README.md

 - Simulates a CNN-based fall detection system using Verilog HDL.
 - Processes 64x64 grayscale images and classifies them as **"Fall"** or **"Not Fall"**.
 - CNN was trained in Python using TensorFlow, and weights were exported as `.mem` files for simulation.
-- Full inference pipeline (Convolution, Pooling, Flattening, Dense layers, and Softmax) is implemented in Verilog using fixed-point arithmetic.
+- Convolution, Pooling, Flattening, Dense layers, and Softmax is implemented in Verilog using fixed-point arithmetic.
 - A comprehensive testbench loads inputs and verifies the output classification through simulation.

 ---